OracleCPS/GGMicroservices/workshops/gg/CloudWorkshop_GoldenGate Microservices_300.md

 ![](images/300/Lab300_image480.PNG)

 The above error is because employee table is not present in the target database.
-Drop command is replicated in target database.
+Drop command is executed successfully in target database.

 This completes the DML and DDL replication sample operations lab.